Policies13 March 2026· 5 min read

 Risk Assessment Before First Visits

 The risk assessment must be documented, shared with the care worker before their first visit, and reviewed regularly.
-If a new risk emerges, such as a change in the service user's behaviour or new people moving into the household, the risk assessment must be updated.
+It must live in the care plan and be accessible before the worker arrives — not handed over at the door.
+If a new risk emerges, such as a change in the service user's behaviour or new people moving into the household, the risk assessment must be updated immediately.

 Check-In and Check-Out Systems

 You must have a system that tracks your care workers' whereabouts.
 At minimum, workers should check in when they arrive at a visit and check out when they leave.
-The system should generate an alert if a worker fails to check in or check out within a defined timeframe.
+Common options include:

-The response to a missed check-in must be defined.
-It should escalate from attempting to contact the worker by phone, to contacting the service user, to sending another staff member to the location, to contacting the emergency services.
+The escalation procedure must be defined in advance — not improvised in a real emergency.
+A typical escalation looks like: attempt to contact the worker by phone, contact the service user, dispatch another staff member to the address, contact emergency services.
 The escalation timescales should be realistic and appropriate to the level of risk.
+Your policy must specify who is responsible for monitoring at any given time, including out of hours.

 What Workers Should Do If They Feel Unsafe